-Kilmainham Gaol - if only walls could talk...
-This hugely popular attraction is where some of modern Irish history’s most disturbing and inspirational dramas have played out.
-Down the centuries, the Gaol ‘hosted’ the likes of Robert Emmet, Parnell and the leaders of the 1916 Rising.
-A major exhibition detailing the political and penal history of the prison and its restoration is at the heart of this visit.
+Begin your day with a visit to Kilmainham Gaol, where some Ireland’s most disturbing and inspirational historical dramas have played out.
+Through the centuries, the Gaol has ‘hosted’ the likes of Robert Emmet, Parnell and the leaders of the 1916 Rising.

-National Museum of Ireland - With the "Proclaiming a Republic - The 1916 Rising" tour, students will get a general introduction to the political, social and cultural events leading up to the Rising, the Easter week in Dublin and its aftermath.
+Then head to the National Museum of Ireland where students will get a general introduction to the political, social and cultural events leading up to the Rising, Easter week in Dublin and its aftermath.

 Spend an evening in Grafton Street, with a great variety of retail stores, cafés and restaurants.

-Explore Ireland's number one visitor attraction, Guinness Storehouse.
-You can learn about the history of ‘the black stuff’ and discover how it’s made.
+On your final day, explore Ireland's number one visitor attraction, the Guinness Storehouse.
+You can learn about the history of ‘the black stuff’ and discover how this famous beer is brewed.

 Testimonials about this trip:

 Maricourt Catholic High SchoolExcellent travel pack of information, very detailed and useful with times and maps etc.

 Did you have something else in mind for your Dublin trip?
 Click on Request a Quote to let us know and we can get started on your own personalised itinerary!